NTU-CNAD-Group3/infra/README.md

 terraform destroy   # Destroy the infrastructure
 ```

-Before running the `terraform apply` command, you need to set the variables and backend configuration.
+If you are first time running the Terraform, you need to set the variables and backend configuration.
 You can set the variables in the `terraform.tfvars` file and apply the backend configuration in the `backend.tf` file.

 ```bash
 cd applications